syt123450/giojs/README.md

 ```
 ### Usage

-After including "three.min.js" and "gio.min.js" in your html, create a `div` to render the 3D Gio globe:
+After including "three.min.js" and "gio.min.js" in your html, create a `div` to render the 3D Gio globe: (the usage of Gio.js is a little bit different in WeChat mini game, checkout this [demo](https://github.com/syt123450/giojs-wechat-minigame-demo) to know more about it)

 ```html
 <!DOCTYPE HTML>